 Manual indexing is one of the most fragile stages of bundle preparation.
 One late document can invalidate hours of work.

-Automated indexing and hyperlinking removes that risk.
+Automatic indexing removes that entire layer of risk.
 Indexes regenerate instantly when documents are added or reordered, page references remain accurate, and hyperlinks stay intact throughout the life of the bundle.

 This is one of the most valuable court bundling software features for busy teams.
 Electronic court book software with automated indexing consistently removes the need for manual cross-checking, particularly in cases where disclosure evolves late.